-

 Roll it up tightly and enjoy this fresh and filling wrap that’s packed with healthy fats, protein, and fibre!

-For those who enjoy seafood, create an elegant smoked salmon wrap by spreading cream cheese or Greek yogurt over your flatbread first.
-Then add:
+For those who enjoy seafood, create an elegant smoked salmon cottage cheese wrap.
+Fill it with:

 - Sliced avocado